mgm21/gpt-vs-itself/README.md

 # GPT vs itself
-This library allows two OpenAI GPT assistants to have a discussion.
+This library allows users to orchestrate, hear, and record a conversation between two OpenAI GPT assistants.

 ## Getting started
 This section will guide you through installing and using GPT vs itself locally.